hsh-elc/grappa-webservice/documents/concept/documentation.md

 * **Required URL Params**

   * `lmsid=[string]`: The LMS-ID, which represents the client ID.

-  * `graderId=[string]`: The grader instance to be used for grading this submission.
+  * `graderId=[string]`: The grader instance to be used for grading a submission.

   **Optional URL Params**

   * `async=[boolean][default=true]`: `true` if this `POST` request should return immediately after submitting the Proforma submission for asynchronous grading, or `false` if the `POST` request should block until a Proforma response is returned.
 Synchronous calls will automatically time out with a `202 Accepted` and an `estimatedSecondsRemaining` after a pre-configured time span is exceeded.
-A timeout will occur due to a large number of queued submissions, in which case the client can poll for the result at a later time.
+A timeout may occur due to a large number of queued submissions, in which case the client can poll for the result at a later time.

   * `prioritize=[boolean][default=false]`: `true`, if the submission should be prioritized and graded as soon as a grader instance is available, or `false`, if the submission should join the tail of the submission queue.